derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 available payment methods for the event in the registration form.
 When a user registers for an event, he can select a payment method.

-The extension comes with 2 default payment methods "debit" and "transfer".
+The extension comes with 2 default payment methods :php:`debit` and :php:`transfer`.
 Both payment methods do not include any further payment processing.

 It is possible to extend the extension with own payment methods that include further payment processing (e.g. by